 What if the intended recipient of the questionnaire is deceased?

-Please fill out the remarks section on the back of the form and indicate "deceased" and sign the form with your name, and relationship to the decedant.
+Please fill out the remarks section on the questionnaire and indicate "deceased", date of death, and sign the form with your name, and relationship to the decedant.
 Please forward any documentation that you deem necessary.

 What are the penalties for not responding to the Juror Qualification Questionnaire?

-Failure to returen the form at this time will result in the issuance of a summons for you to appear in court to complete the questionnaire.
+Failure to return the form at this time will result in the issuance of a summons for you to appear in court to complete the questionnaire.
 Thereafter, the penalty for failure to respond may include a fine of not more than $1000.00 or imprisonment of not more than 3 days, or both pursuant to Title 28, U.S.C.
-Section 1866.
+Section 1864 (b).